Cirq Triage

 Issue kinds

-The following are the kind of issues that Cirq uses:
+The following are the kinds of issues that Cirq uses:

-• triage do we want to take on this task at all,
+• Triage to decide whether we want to take on this issue at all,

 Triage

-• triage/accepted - there is consensus amongst maintainers that this is a real bug or a reasonable feature to add with a reasonable design, hence it is ready to be implemented.
+• triage/accepted – there is consensus among the maintainers that this is a real bug, or a reasonable feature to add with a reasonable design, and hence it is ready to be implemented

-• triage/discuss - can be applied to any of the issue types to bring them up during our weekly Cirq Cynque meeting (join cirq-dev) to get an invite!) and/or to signal need for decision.
-If you mark an issue with triage/discuss, consider pinging the maintainers on the issue who need to come to consensus around the issue.
+• triage/discuss – can be added to any issue type to bring them up during the next Cirq Cynq meeting and/or to signal need for a decision (in addition, consider also pinging the maintainers who need to come to consensus around the issue)

 • triage/needs-reproduction – for bugs only